bdgrix/ProcRipper/README.md

 ## Usage

-1. Run `ThreadOptimizer.exe` as administrator.
+1. Run `ProcRipper.exe` as administrator.
 2. Configure your target process and threads in the `.GCFG` files.
 3. Launch the target game; thread settings will be applied automatically.
+4. you can copy ProcRipper.exe shortcut into shell:startup so its run on startup (optional)

 ## Logging

 - Threads not found in the config are logged to the console.